Trading Taxes in Singapore

 Forex

-Most brokers that facilitate day trading do not have a tax agency.
-This means they make zero deductions in terms of taxes.
+Most retail trading brokers do not withhold Singapore income tax on your trading profits, so they generally make no tax deductions from your trades.
 The legal responsibility rests solely with the client.

 If you have doubts or require clarification, seek professional tax advice.
 Alternatively, contact the IRAS.